vegawidget/ggvega/dev/DSC-2019/dsc-talk.md

 values “a”, “b”, “c”, “d”, or “e”.
 The bars then display the relative counts of the letters.
 We can see the first two observations of the data below the chart.
-What is important here is that the data contains the raw observations as opposed to containing the aggragation.
+What is important here is that the data contains the raw observations as opposed to containing the aggregation.
 This allows us to swap in a new set of observations, without modifying the chart itself – only the data will change.